julian-molina/Documentation/docs/_includes/charting_space/dashboard.md

 <!--------------------------------------------- ADDING starts -->

-To add a time machine, select *Add Time Machine* on the Dashboard node menu.
+To add a dashboard, select *Add Dashboard* on the Charting Space node menu.

 <!--------------------------------------------- ADDING ends -->